Large Language Models Can Help Mitigate Barren Plateaus in Quantum Neural Networks

-{\bf Ethics Statement}\\ This work does not involve human subjects, sensitive personal data, or tasks with foreseeable negative societal impact.
+{\bf Ethical considerations.} This work does not involve human subjects, sensitive personal data, or tasks with foreseeable negative societal impact.
 The datasets used (Iris, Wine, Titanic, and MNIST) are standard, publicly available benchmarks.
 We ensured compliance with their respective licenses and data usage guidelines.
 The proposed framework is designed to mitigate barren plateaus and does not directly enable harmful applications.
-Nonetheless, as with other advances in optimization, the method could potentially be applied in sensitive domains; in such cases, practitioners should carefully consider fairness, privacy, and security concerns in line with the ICLR Code of Ethics.
+Nonetheless, as with other advances in optimization, the method could potentially be applied in sensitive domains; in such cases, practitioners should carefully consider fairness, privacy, and security concerns in line with the ACL Code of Ethics.

-{\bf Reproducibility Statement}\\ We have made every effort to ensure reproducibility of our results.
-Detailed theoretical proofs are included in Appendix A, whereas experimental settings, dataset splits, hyperparameters, architecture of the backbone quantum circuit, and the computing infrastructure are described in Appendix B. Besides, we provide sample code and datasets in the supplementary materials, which will be made publicly available upon publication.
-These resources, together with the descriptions of prompts, model parameters, and evaluation protocols, are intended to enable independent verification and extension of our work.